-The reference list should follow the notes at the end of the manuscript in Harvard (name and date) format.
+References should appear at the bottom of the same page in Harvard (name, Initial and date) format.
 In the text, refer to the author name (without initials, unless there are two authors with the same name) and year of publication.
 Unpublished data and personal communications should include initials and year.
 Publications which have not yet appeared are given a probable year of publication.

 Since Paterson (1983) has shown that ...
 This is in results attained later (Kramer, 1984: 16).
 Results have been reported (Robinson, 1989, personal communication) which suggest ...

 Publications by the same author(s) in the same year should be identified with a, b, c (e.g. 1974a, 1990b) closed up to the year.
 If there are two authors for a publication, put both names separated by 'and' (not &).
 If there are more than two authors, put the name of the first author followed by et al.